If you want to know how much hair you're really losing, a past issue of The Archives of Dermatology reported on a method for answering that question.

-Dr. Jeffrey Miller, senior author of the study and associate professor of dermatology at Penn State College of Medicine in Hershey, Pennsylvania created a simple and reliable "60-second hair count" which lets anyone determine whether they're balding or not.
-And if balding is occurring, the hair count lets you know how fast it's happening.
+Dr. Jeffrey Miller, the senior author of the study and associate professor of dermatology at Penn State College of Medicine in Hershey, Pennsylvania, created a simple and reliable "60-second hair count".

 The current number of 100 lost hairs a day as average is usually based upon the general belief that the average scalp holds 100,000 hairs, 10 percent of which are at any one time thought to be in the telogen, or resting, phase.

-The real question is how normal is it to loss 100 hairs a day?
-Another important question is what is really normal in hair loss and does normal extend to all people of all races, ages and sex?
+A real question is, how normal is it to lose 100 hairs a day?
+Another critical question is what is expected in hair loss, and does the standard extend to all people of all races, ages, and sex?

-This comb-and-count procedure was repeated on the next two days and the number of hairs was validated under a microscope.
+This comb-and-count procedure was repeated for the next two days.
+The number of hairs was validated under a microscope.
 After six months, the participants repeated the full procedure.

 Comb hair for 60 seconds over a pillow or sheet of contrasting color before washing.
 Pull the comb from the back top of the scalp forward to the front of the scalp for 60 seconds.

-The 60 Second Hair Count study was funded by Merck & Co. and Dr. Miller has received consulting fees from drug company Pfizer Inc.
+The 60 Second Hair Count study was funded by Merck & Co.; Dr. Miller has received consulting fees from the drug company Pfizer Inc.

 When To Start Panicking Over Hair Loss?